 an invention which had been conceived but not actually reduced to practice by a contractor

 If you didn’t have any idea about “actual reduction to practice” being a technical term of art, how would you know what NIST means here?

 1) If a contractor doesn’t own an invention, it is never a subject invention.
-It may be subject to the Nixon patent policy, as stipulated by 15 USC 2218(d), but that’s not a matter for Bayh-Dole, or for NIST.
+It may be subject to the Nixon patent policy as amended by Reagan, but that’s not a matter for Bayh-Dole, or for NIST.

 2) If a contractor owns an invention and files a patent application prior to federal funding, then the invention cannot be a subject invention because it has been (constructively) reduced to practice prior to the start of the federal funding agreement.